awslabs/aws-media-insights/IMPLEMENTATION_GUIDE.md

 #### Workflow state machine error handling

-If an error occurs in a state machine service that causes the state machine execution for an MIE workflow to be haulted immediately, then the `Catch` and `Retry` and **OperatorFailed** lambda will not be able to be executed to handle the error.
+If an error occurs in the Step Function service that causes the state machine execution for an MIE workflow to be terminated immediately, then the `Catch` and `Retry` and **OperatorFailed** lambda will not be able to handle the error.
 These types of errors can occur in a number of circumstances.
-For example, the Step Function history limit may be exceeded or the execution could be Stopped from the AWS console.
-Failure to handle these errors will the the workflow in a perpetually running status in the MIE control plane.
+For example, when the Step Function history limit is exceeded or the execution is Stopped (aborted) from the AWS console.
+Failure to handle these errors will the the workflow in a perpetually `Started` status in the MIE control plane.

-The **WorkflowErrorHandlerLambda:** lambda resource is triggered when the States service emits an error event for any workflow create using MIE APIs or Custom Resource.
-This catch all error handler will ensure the error is reported back to the MIE control plane.
+The **WorkflowErrorHandlerLambda:** lambda resource is triggered when the Step Functions service emits `Step Functions Execution Status Change` EventBridge events that have an error status (`FAILED, TIMED_OUT, ABORTED`).
+The error handler propagates the error to the MIE control plane if the workflow is not already completed.

 # 7. Glossary